nikhilgurjar/interview_preparation/spark_questions.md

 https://medium.com/@tsiciliani/liquid-clustering-with-databricks-delta-lake-57dc251d7870

 ### If Spark can spill the data to disk, why would it fail with the OOM – out-of-memory exception?
+### Spark serialization and deserialization
+   we do transformations and actions on rdd and datasets Now transformations are naroow and wide in wide transformation there is shuffling between partitions and hence between nodes and it can't be trasferred without serialization as internally everything is JVM objects serialization is process of converting java object to stream of bytes to transfer over network type of serialization
+- java serialization - default
+- kyro serialization - 10x faster than java serializer and is more performant however do not support for all types